Choosing Takes Time – Hick’s Law:

 In an A/B test on partypoker.com we increased clicks on the vertical navigation by 17% by moving the navigation from the right to the left to conform to the web convention.
 Using standard web conventions throughout a design helps users make decisions based upon previous experience.

-Hick’s Law reminds us that optimisation is about focusing on core customer needs and behaviour to minimise cognitive load and make the user experience enjoyable.
+Hick’s Law reminds us that conversion rate optimisation is about focusing on core customer needs and behaviour to minimise cognitive load and make the user experience enjoyable.
 By delivering a consistent set of design patterns that reflect behaviour and web conventions we can minimise the number of conscious decisions users need to make and improve conversions.

 Design is not about making a website look beautiful or to win awards, but rather we should aim to make the user experience effortless.
 By applying the principles of Hick’s Law throughout the user journey we should improve the chances of prospects and customers converting.